MinnPost/minnpost-elections-dashboard/README.md

 When the API receives a request, it should check for a valid Redis response for that request before running a query against the database.
 If there is a valid response, it should send the cached `JSON` data.

 Need to look more into this.
+One way to do it might be to put some cache data into the JSON response.

 ## Metadata structure